 * All students completing a dissertation will be required to complete an ethical review form.
-Data MUST not be collected without first obtaining ethics approval for your research.
-Projects submitted using data gathered from or about people without ethical approval will be subject to penalties, which could include failing your dissertation module *
+Data MUST not be collected without first obtaining ethics approval for your research, or this being formally waived for your project.
+If you submit a project that includes data gathered from or about people without ethical approval this may be treated as academic misconduct and could lead to a mark of zero being awarded for your project *

-For most projects your MSc Project Supervisor has the authority to assess whether the ethics of your project method is sound (see Section C for more information), and all project supervisors should have completed basic training on research ethics so they can guide you appropriately on these matters.
+For most projects your Project Supervisor has the authority to assess whether the ethics of your project method is sound (see Section C for more information), and ALL project supervisors should have completed basic training on research ethics so they can guide you appropriately on these matters.

 A) General Guidelines